Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Polar Coding Preliminaries

 \subsection{Simplified Successive Cancellation Decoding}

 The sequential decoding nature of SC decoding results in high latency and low throughput when used to decode polar codes.
-A SSC decoding algorithm was proposed in \cite{alamdar} by identifying two types of nodes in the SC decoding tree that can be decoded efficiently without traversing their child nodes: \begin{itemize} \item \emph{Rate-0 node}: A Rate-0 node at level $s$ of the SC decoding tree is such that all its leaf nodes at level $0$ are frozen bits.
+An SSC decoding algorithm was proposed in \cite{alamdar} by identifying two types of nodes in the SC decoding tree that can be decoded efficiently without traversing their child nodes.
+These two node types are defined as follows: \begin{itemize} \item \emph{Rate-0 node}: A Rate-0 node at level $s$ of the SC decoding tree is such that all its leaf nodes at level $0$ are frozen bits.
 Since the values of frozen bits are known to the decoder, there is no need to traverse the decoding tree below Rate-0 nodes and the hard bit estimations can be directly calculated at level $s$ where the Rate-0 node is located.
 For a Rate-0 node at level $s$ we have

 where $\beta^s_i$ is the hard bit estimation of the $i$-th bit. \item \emph{Rate-1 node}: A Rate-1 node at level $s$ of the SC decoding tree is such that all its leaf nodes at level $0$ are information bits.
 It was shown in \cite{alamdar} that there is no need to traverse the decoding tree below Rate-1 nodes and the hard bit estimations can be directly calculated at level $s$ where the Rate-1 node is located.
 For a Rate-1 node at level $s$ we have